Earl Grey Top Level Specification

 padctrl are themselves peripherals on the TLUL bus, with collections of registers that provide software configurability.

-See the pinmux specification for how to connect peripheral IO to chip IO.
+See the pinmux specification for how to connect peripheral IO to chip IO and for information on pad control features.

 The chip contains one UART peripheral that implement single-lane duplex UART functionality.
 The outputs and inputs can be configured to any chip IO via the pinmux.
 (Exception: in the current design the UART pins are directly connected to their own pin IO.)
 See the UART specification for more details on this peripheral.